 Preheat the oven to 350 and grease a 9x9 baking dish.

-Add dried bread, cranberries and pecan to the baking dish and mix.
+Place dried bread, cranberries, and pecan to the large mixing bowl and mix.

 Add broth mixture to the mixing bowl and mix well everything well.
 Transfer into the prepared baking dish and pat it down.

 Bake for 40-45 minutes.